 The Annual Report is one of the two public reports mandated by the Funding Agreement and represents an excellent communications vehicle for the Foundation.
+It is submitted to the Minister on or before 30 April each year.

 The Foundation employs an informative and user-friendly annual report format to enable it to be used as a communication and promotional tool.

-The Annual Report is only published on the Foundation website.
+The Annual Report is published on the Foundation website, as well as a limited number of printed copies for distribution.
 It reports Foundation structure and financials, but also presents the annual activities and achievements.
 It has proven very useful as a marketing vehicle in educating stakeholder audiences on salmon conservation and illustrating the value of ASCF.
 All annual reports now feature stories on representative funded projects, which has resulted in positive feedback.